carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - RAID 0 (increase performance) two 500GB EBS Volumes with 4000 IOPS - creates 1000GB RAID0 Array with 8000 IOPS and 1000Mbps throughput
   - RAID 1 (increase fault tolerance) two 500GB EBS Volumes with 4000 IOPS - creates 500GB RAID1 Array with 4000 IOPS and 500Mbps throughput

-- An AMI's can be created from both Volumes and Snapshots.

 ### EFS (Elastic File System)